Lombiq/Gulp-Extensions/Readme.md

 Import the *Tasks/copy-assets.js* file in your Gulpfile then create a Gulp task that uses this helper as a pipeline.

-Input parameter is an array of objects where it is possible to specify the source and destination of each assets.
+The first input parameter is an array of objects where it is possible to specify the source and destination of each assets.
 Each object should have a `name` property which will be the name of the subfolder created in the destination, and a `path` property which defines one or more files that need to be copied.

 Usage: